 Should applicants have their faculty advisor/chair certify applicant eligibility via email?

-No, faculty advisor/chair certification of eligibility is automatically handled via the application form.
+No, faculty advisor/chair certification of eligibilty is automatically handled via the application form.
 Neither the applicant nor the certifying advisor will need to submit a separate email.

-We do recommend that applicants notify the faculty advisor certifying their eligibility for the award that they have or will submit an application for the award.
+We do recommend that applicants notify the faculty advisor certifying their eligibility for the award that they have or will submit an application for the award and to expect an email from airSlate requesting certification.

 -